arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 ## Filter matching syntax

-The alternative syntax for `UPSERT` operations allows you to use dynamic attribute names to look up documents.
+The alternative syntax for `UPSERT` operations allows you to use more flexible filter conditions to look up documents.
 This means that the expression you use to look up a document does not have to be an object literal.

 <pre><code>UPSERT FILTER<em>filter-condition</em>
 INSERT <em>insertExpression</em>